ariahosseini/InterfacePhononsToolkit/README.md

 ## Atomistic Decomposition of Partitioning Ratio

 <p>
-The importance of the interfacial atoms can be shown by the degree of participation in different phonon modes using participation ratio (PR) [DOI]. […] introduced atomistic decomposition of partitioning ratio (APR) that shows the contribution of each atom to the lattice dynamics for a given frequency.
+The importance of the interfacial atoms can be shown by the degree of participation in different phonon modes using participation ratio (PR).
+AAtomistic decomposition of partitioning ratio (APR) shows the contribution of each atom to the lattice dynamics for a given frequency.
 These parameters are described as
 </p>

 <p align="center">